Henry Whitfield House: Renovations

-The first unofficial renovation and remodeling of the Henry Whitfield House occurred in 1868, under the ownership of the Mary Chittenden.
-Mrs. Chittenden devoted a great deal of her inheritance from her late husband, Henry Ward Chittenden, to the remodeling and repair of the house.
-This initial renovation was directed by her son-in-law, Henry D. Cone.
-By the year 1868, the house's roof was beginning to cave-in and a great deal of the southern wall had collapsed.
+Mary Chittenden remodeled the Whitfield House in 1868, using her inheritance from her late husband Henry Ward Chittenden.
+This initial renovation was directed by her son-in-law Henry D. Cone.
+The house's roof was beginning to cave in by 1868, and a large portion of the southern wall had collapsed.
 Several repairs were necessary in order to make the house habitable.
-During this time much of the south wall was rebuilt, the south chimney was removed, the roof was rebuilt, and much of the interior walls were re-plastered.
+During this time, much of the south wall was rebuilt, the south chimney was removed, the roof was rebuilt, and many of the interior walls were re-plastered.
 However, the house was not completely changed from its original state.
-Historical accounts from the Library of Congress state, "as much as half of the ancient wall was not disturbed, the larger part of that being north of the door."
-In addition, the original foundation of the house remained unaltered.
+Historical accounts from the Library of Congress state that "as much as half of the ancient wall was not disturbed, the larger part of that being north of the door."
+In addition, the original foundation remained unaltered.

-The second major renovation of the house occurred in 1902, shortly after the museum was opened, led by architectural historian Norman Isham.
+The second major renovation occurred in 1902, shortly after the museum was opened, led by architectural historian Norman Isham.
 Isham's main purpose in the restoration was to make the house and museum attractive to visitors and suitable for tours.
 His renovation included a re-plastering and mortaring of the walls and ceilings, as well as the remodeling of the five smaller fireplaces of the house.
-Isham's restoration plan was based on what he stated to be, "tradition, inherent reasonableness, and likeness to old English examples."
-His approach led to the criticism of many architectural experts, including the next renovator, J. Frederick Kelly, who believed Isham was more concerned with the aesthetics than the historical accuracy of the house.
+Isham's restoration plan was based on what he stated to be "tradition, inherent reasonableness, and likeness to old English examples."
+His approach led to the criticism of many architectural experts, including the next renovator J. Frederick Kelly, who believed that Isham was more concerned with the aesthetics than the historical accuracy of the house.